nileemkaveramma/nileemkaveramma/README.md

 ## About Me

-I am an MSc Data Science student presently doing an internship at Bharat Intern.
+I am an MSc Data Science student at Christ University, Bengaluru.
 Immersing myself in the fascinating world of data has equipped me with strong analytical skills and a deep understanding of how to uncover valuable insights from intricate datasets.
 I am also passionate about data visualization techniques that bring data stories to life, making complex information accessible and understandable.
 Additionally, I am driven by the challenge of solving real-world problems through innovative data-driven solutions.